ArtWest is delighted to be sponsored by:

 These are some photos from the workshops conducted so far in 2018.

 Asaki Kan held three at the Old Oak Community & Children’s Centre and one at Kenmont school.
 During the first, she showed workshops attendees how to make plaster casts of their hands.
-At the second one, children used glitter to decorate an image of their school (3rd and 4th images below). www.oldoakcentre.co.uk The most recent was an origami workshop.
+At the second one, children used glitter to decorate an image of their school and the third was an origami workshop.
+June Bartlett held a workshop on acrylic painting using gold and silver paper on the theme of the Royal wedding and a second one on drawing landscapes with pastels and crayons, both at Kenmont school (first 3 images).

 In early 2018 Shona Elrick led 2 art workshops for local people with Dementia & their carers at H & F Town Hall, in part helped by HUC via Peggy Coles & in part via Art4Dementia Charity working with Dementia Pathfinders.